 URGENT MEDICAL PROBLEMS- DUTY DOCTOR

 If you need to be seen urgently we can offer an emergency (same day/book on the day) appointment.
 If all the emergency appointments have gone we will take your details, telephone number and brief details of the problem and arrange for the DUTY DOCTOR to call you back as soon as possible.
 The DUTY DOCTOR is available from 8:00am until 6:30pm, Monday to Friday (excluding bank holidays).

 Emergency (same day/book on the day) appointments are for 1 medical problem only and are not for repeat prescriptions, sick notes, long standing medical problems, non-NHS services (eg, insurance forms, letters, etc).
 Please use these appointments appropriately.

 Please note that as this is an emergency clinic, situations might arise that may result in you not being seen at your appointment time.

 Under 5's: We will see unwell babies and under 5 year olds at a special time of 8:30am.
 This is for emergency consultations and cannot be booked in advance.
 If possible please phone reception to let us know that you are on your way.
 If you arrive after 8:45am you may not be seen.
 Reception will advise you what time to return to surgery.

 We also offer telephone consultations.
-These are for patients who want to discuss health problems with a doctor and feel they don't need to be examined; these appointments can be booked up to 1 week in advance.
+These are for patients who want to discuss health problems with a doctor and feel they don't need to be examined.
 Please note these consultations are not for general information/advice that can be obtained via NHS Choices or NHS Direct.